InfTkm/ethereum-lab1/README.md

 ### Zoom URL: Please see Canvas and look under "Pages".

-**Learning Objectives:** In this lab the student will set up an Ethereum development environment (using Truffle and Ganache) and deploy three smart contracts to an Ethereum test blockchain.
+**Learning Objectives:** In this lab the student will set up an Ethereum development environment (using Truffle and Ganache) and deploy four smart contracts to an Ethereum test blockchain.
 The smart contracts will be written in the Solidity programming language.

+Three of these contracts will involve working with fungible tokens and the fourth contract is a non-fungible (NFT) contract.

 We will experiment with running "transactions".
 Transactions cause state changes, cost ether (for using gas), and may only return responses at a later time.